mr-islam/bounce-page/README.md

   - Arabic, translation, transliteration
   - nice links that can access specific things like Quran.com (ie. bookmarks will work)

+# To-do

+[] Design and publish a homepage to tease the idea

+[] Make mockups of the app

+[] Get both awrad transcribed, and translated
+  - Try using the Muwasala PDF [link to come],
+  - otherwise reach out to [freelancer like this](https://www.upwork.com/o/profiles/users/_~011b9eb661a288d047/)
+    - Figure out how you want to receive the texts — so easy to manipulate and put in database (small contents, but practice good practise)
+    - Model it after the Quran.com database maybe?

 # Design

 - Theming should be orange (Splatoon shade) and white, purple highlights (Gitlab)